hambrickna/Linux-Snip-Tool/README.md

 sudo apt-get install xclip
 ```

-You will also need to have both Rust and Rust's package manager Cargo to run the install script
+You will also need to have both Rust and Rust's package manager Cargo to run the install script.
 Install both with something like:

 ```bash